intjelic/python-sfml/doc/source/api/window.rst

    Note that a context is only active in its current thread, if you create a new thread it will have no valid context by default.

-   To use an :class:`sfml.window.Context` instance, just construct it and let it live as long as you need a valid context.
+   To use an :class:`Context` instance, just construct it and let it live as long as you need a valid context.
 No explicit activation is needed, all it has to do is to exist.
 Its destructor will take care of deactivating and freeing all the attached resources.